CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Appending matches units of the same id

-Because :py:class`~pytket.Circuit` s are defined to have open inputs and outputs, it is perfectly natural to compose them by unifying the outputs of one with the inputs of another.
-Appending one :py:class`~pytket.Circuit` to the end of another matches the inputs and outputs with the same :py:class:`UnitID`.
+Because :py:class:`~pytket.Circuit` s are defined to have open inputs and outputs, it is perfectly natural to compose them by unifying the outputs of one with the inputs of another.
+Appending one :py:class:`~pytket.Circuit` to the end of another matches the inputs and outputs with the same :py:class:`UnitID`.

 .. jupyter-execute::